 Members of the centre are early stage researchers and take a ‘ground up’ approach to research.

-To date a group of 15 meet regularly to peer review working papers, debate research and policy development and lobby on current issues within the early childhood education and care sector.
+We meet regularly to peer review working papers, debate research and policy development and lobby on current issues within the early childhood education and care sector.
 We also work on a number of funded projects.

 Our areas of expertise include:

 - Diversity and social justice